libgd/libgd/windows/readme.md

 # Building on Windows with Visual Studio 2015

-⚠️
+> [!WARNING]
-Due to lack of maintenance, building libgd this way is deprecated.
+> Due to lack of maintenance, building libgd this way is deprecated.
-Use CMake or autotools instead.
+> Use CMake or autotools instead.

 * Get the required dependencies from http://windows.php.net/downloads/php-sdk/deps/vc14/ and